sambhav228/Data_Structure_Algorithm/Sorting Algorithms/Readme.md

 insertion sort is an in-place sort.
 That is, we sort the array in-place.
 No extra memory is required.
 The insertion sort is also a stable sort.
 Stable sorts retain the original ordering of keys when identical keys are present in the input data.

+## Shell Sort

+Shell sort, developed by Donald L. Shell, is a non-stable in-place sort.
+Shell sort improves on the efficiency of insertion sort by quickly shifting values to their destination.
+Average sort time is O(n7/6), while worst-case time is O(n4/3).